-This sheet talks about exposure to atomoxetine in pregnancy and while breastfeeding.
+This sheet is about exposure to atomoxetine in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is atomoxetine?

-Atomoxetine is a mediation that has been used to treat attention deficit hyperactivity disorder (ADHD) and bed wetting.
+Atomoxetine is a mediation that has been approved to treat attention deficit hyperactivity disorder (ADHD).
 It belongs to a class of medications known as norepinephrine reuptake inhibitors.
 A brand name for atomoxetine is Strattera®.

 I take atomoxetine, and I was told that I am a poor/slow metabolizer.
 What does that mean for my pregnancy?

 Some people metabolize atomoxetine slower than others.
 People who are slow metabolizers might have higher levels of the medication in their blood.
-It is not known if this could affect a pregnancy differently than among women who metabolize the medication more quickly.
+It is not known if this could affect a pregnancy differently than people who metabolize the medication more quickly.

 I take atomoxetine.
 Can it make it harder for me to get pregnant?

-Studies on women have not been done to see if atomoxetine could make it harder to get pregnant.
-Fertility was not affected in experimental animal studies.
+Studies have not been done in humans to see if atomoxetine could make it harder to get pregnant.
+Animal studies did not show a change in fertility.

 Does taking atomoxetine increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if atomoxetine could increase the chance for a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if atomoxetine could increase the chance of miscarriage.

-Does taking atomoxetine in the first trimester increase the chance of birth defects?
+Does taking atomoxetine increase the chance of birth defects?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
 Atomoxetine has not been well studied for use during pregnancy.
-Two small human studies have not suggested a greater chance for birth defects.
-When looking at doses typically used by humans, animal studies did not suggest a risk for birth defects.
-However, with levels higher than used with human treatment, there is some question of a chance for birth defects.
-It is not known if this information would apply to women who are considered poor metabolizers.
+Four human studies have not suggested a greater chance for birth defects.
+Most of these studies used a prescription database to see who had a prescription for atomoxetine during their pregnancy.
+This cannot tell us if that person took atomoxetine during their pregnancy.
+When looking at doses typically used by humans, animal studies did not suggest an increased chance for birth defects.
+With levels higher than those used with human treatment, there is some question of a higher chance for birth defects.
+It is not known if this information would apply to people who are considered poor metabolizers.

-Does taking atomoxetine in pregnancy cause long-term problems in behavior or learning for the baby?
+Does taking atomoxetine in pregnancy cause long-term problems in behavior or learning for the child?

-Studies have not been done to see if atomoxetine would increase the chance for long-term problems.
+Studies have not been done to see if atomoxetine can cause behavior or learning issues for the child.

-There are no published reports on the use of atomoxetine while breastfeeding.
-You and your healthcare providers should discuss the benefits of staying on this medication versus finding other medications that have more information available regarding their use during breastfeeding.
+There are no studies on the use of atomoxetine while breastfeeding.
+If breastfeeding and taking the medication, and you suspect the baby has any symptoms such as excess sedation, contact the child’s healthcare provider.
 Be sure to talk to your healthcare providers about all your breastfeeding questions.

-If a man takes atomoxetine, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male takes atomoxetine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

 There is a pregnancy registry for women who take medications for ADHD, called The National Pregnancy Registry for ADHD Medications.
 For more information please visit their website: https://womensmentalhealth.org/adhd-medications/